top image

 • Koral Goltseker, Mind Brain Behavior Institute, Columbia University, NY, USA

-• Laura McCaslin, Staff Scientist, Sandia National Laboratories, CA, USA
+• Laura McCaslin, Senior Member of the Technical Staff, Sandia National Laboratories, CA, USA

 • Lucia Myongwon Lee, Assistant Professor, Queen’s University, Canada

-• M. Kate Gallagher, Senior Technical Activity Manager, USAID’s Integrated Natural Resource Management, Washington, DC, USA
+• Kate Gallagher, Senior Technical Activity Manager, USAID’s Integrated Natural Resource Management, Washington, DC, USA

 • Margarita Orlova, Assistant Professor, SUNY Polytechnic Institute, NY, USA